Jailed Saudi blogger Raif Badawi ends hunger strike, says wife | DW | 22.09.2019

 The wife of Saudi blogger Raif Badawi says he has ended his hunger strike after being visited in jail by a Saudi human rights commissioner.
 Badawi was lashed publicly and jailed in 2014 for allegedly insulting Islam.

-Saudi blogger Raif Badawi has ended an almost weeklong hunger strike in prison after receiving a visit from one of the kingdom's leading human rights commissioners, his wife said on Sunday.
+Saudi blogger Raif Badawi has ended an almost weeklong hunger strike in prison after receiving a visit from a representative of the kingdom's human rights commission, his wife said on Sunday.

 Ensaf Haider, who is living in exile in Canada, tweeted Sunday that a prison visit by Awwad Alawwad, president of Saudi Arabia's human rights commission, had prompted her husband to end his "open hunger strike."